 Closer to Indonesia than to any other Australian city, Darwin is the capital of the “Top End” – the remote, vast Northern Territory.
-Home to more than half of the territory’s population, the city reflects the rugged endurance and individualism required to survive the Outback.
-Darwin also boasts a colorful history to add to that heritage.
+Home to more than half of the territory’s population, the city reflects the rugged endurance and individualism required to survive the Outback, and also boasts a colorful history to add to that heritage.

 Locals in the Top End consume over 60 gallons of beer a year.
-All those empties don’t go to waste: Each year Darwin residents compete in the Beer Can Regatta, a race with boats, rafts and other vessels manufactured out of beer cans.
+All those empties don’t go to waste: Each year Darwin residents compete in the Beer Can Regatta, a race with boats, rafts, and other vessels manufactured out of beer cans.